escanosimon/docs.autopbi/src/app/introduction/home/content.md

 # What is AutoPBI?

-AutoPBI is a powerful desktop application that automates bulk tasks that you cannot perform in Power BI Desktop and Power BI Service.
-It was developed by Simon Escaño to streamline Power BI workflows and save time for data professionals.
+AutoPBI is a desktop application that automates bulk tasks that you cannot perform in Power BI Desktop and Power BI Service.
+It was developed to streamline Power BI workflows and save time for data professionals.

 ## Key Capabilities